 No dues shall be charged.

 The following acts by members of the Association referred to in Section 6 of the NLTA Act shall constitute a breach of the standards of professional conduct for membership in the Association.

-(1) Failure to follow Association directions during a legitimate job action initiated under the Newfoundland and Labrador Teacher (Collective Bargaining) Act, and pursuant to the policy of the Association.
+(1) Failure to follow Association directions during a legitimate job action initiated under the Teacher’s Collective Bargaining Act, and pursuant to the policy of the Association.

 (2) Acting in contravention of the objectives, the policies, or the Code of Ethics of the Association.